Frequently Asked Questions

 Ninety percent practice in cities less than 50,000 and 60% practice in towns less than 5,000.
-About half practice in Colorado.
+Over half in Colorado.
 See our Graduates link for details.

 What is your call schedule like?

 The call schedule is made by two Senior Residents.
-Our hardest "call' is on the Teaching Service blocks & is q4, but it is organized in 12 hr shifts now that we added a Night Float.
+Our hardest "call' is on Teaching Service blocks & is organized in 12 hr shifts Q4.
 We have lots of other blocks where we might have 1-4 "calls" for the entire block.
 These are either OB deck assignments or weekend ER/Family Medicine with Phone call coverage.
-Each year there is less after hours work & we strictly follow the duty hour rules.
+We strictly follow the duty hours.

 How is your relationship with specialists?

 Our specialists here in town are awesome teachers & take an active part in our learning.
 We feel comfortable calling them about any questions we have in regard to our patients, with the exception of only a couple (<5) that can be a little grumpy sometimes.

 How many deliveries do you do?